Having renounced the countries of our ancestors,

 Obese and happy-go-lucky larrikins,

-how do you find your way across this continent whose ancient walking tracks long forgotten you never bothered to learn about?
+how do you find your way across this continent whose ancient walking tracks you never bothered to learn about?

 The Songlines was never your lullaby song.